Dustin-Ray/blind-rsa/README.md

-# Today on another episode of _solving impossible problems with cryptography_:
+# Today on another episode of _impossible problems solved with cryptography_:

 Suppose agent Bob has a sealed envelope.
 Contained within is a message, and Bob claims the message is signed by President Alice.
 However, the message _and_ the signature are top-secret and cannot be revealed.
 Can we verify that a secret message and its signature are valid, without ever opening the envelope?